Hi, I’m Arjun!

 Work

-I also co-chair dependently-typed, the compilers and programming languages club @ GT.
+I also co-chaired dependently-typed, the compilers and programming languages club @ GT.
+As a part of the club, I gave talks on MLIR, compiler optimizations for data locality, and program synthesis.

 What do I do?